Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Two-Way Clustering in Quantile Regression

 where $\{U_{g}\}_{g\ge1}$, $\{V_{h}\}_{h\ge1}$, and $\{W_{gh}\}_{g,h\ge1}$ are mutually independent sequences of i.i.d.\ random variables.
 Without loss of generality, each latent variable is uniformly distributed on $[0,1]$.
 The function $\Gamma$ may vary with $(G,H)$, allowing for triangular-array sequences of DGPs. \end{assumption}

-Under Assumption~\ref{ass:ahk}, the array $(y_{gh},X_{gh})$ is separately exchangeable across $(g,h)$, and hence marginally identically distributed, though generally dependent.
+Under Assumption~\ref{ass:ahk}, the array $(y_{gh},X_{gh})$ is separately exchangeable across $(g,h)$, and hence identically distributed, although generally dependent.
 The quantile index $\tau$ affects the model only through the conditional quantile restriction and does not enter the regressor process.
 There exists a measurable function $\Psi(U,V,W;\tau)$ such that $\Psi_{gh}(\tau)=\Psi(U_{g},V_{h},W_{gh};\tau).$ The score then admits the Hoeffding type decomposition

 where